stnsha/assessment/README.txt

-If develop using PHP Native follow this instructions:
+For the Programmer candidate please follow this instructions:

 ### Create 1 Form page, 1 List page and 1 Statistic page that implement CRUD operations. ###
 **List Page**